epiphanyinfotech/GSuiteSMTP/README.md

 ```
 2. This is not a production level package and is there just to get you started.
 It will work and give you the desired results but this is the only documentation at the moment and offers no gurantee whatsoever.

 Contributors are welcomed to work further on this project.
-Remove flaws, add dcoumentation or more features, more smtp providers etc.
+Remove flaws, add documentation or more features, more smtp providers etc.

 For any inquires regarding a new Laravel Project or any web or mobile development related work, please visit: